azet/community_bash_style_guide/README.md

   * public functions get generic names, whereas
   * private functions are prepended by two underscores (RedHat convention)
-* every lien must have a maximum of eighty (80) terminal columns
+* every line must have a maximum of eighty (80) terminal columns
-* like in other dynamic languages, switch/case blocks must be aligned:
+* like in other dynamic languages, switch/case blocks should be aligned:
     ```bash
     case ${contenders}; in
     teller)  x=4 ;;